BenWeekes/agora-heygen-ten/README.md

 ### Android

 - **Load the Web App Build**
-  We’ve added a Gradle task that copies the React build into the Android project before building.
+  We've added a Gradle task that copies the React build into the Android project before building.
 You can check the copy script in `app/build.gradle.kts`.
   **Note:** You need to manually build the React app first by running `pnpm build` inside the `react` folder.

 - **Subscribe to Events**